Who is Valley Credit Service?

 - Valley Credit Service may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Valley Credit Service must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Valley Credit Service must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Politely tell Valley Credit Service it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.